 Misguided –

-committed in ignorance” are sins that we commit apart from the full
+committed in ignorance”?
+Obviously they are apart from full

-blood sacrifice only has power to cleanse sin that was committed in ignorance;
+blood sacrifice can only cleanse sins that were committed in ignorance.
+That

-the blood of Jesus cannot cleanse sins that are committed in full knowledge of
+the blood of Jesus cannot forgive sins that fall under the category of

 faith, and once our faith is destroyed we lose access to His grace.